LordZardeck/alfred-portal/readme.md

 ## Configuration

-This workflow requires you to setup your portal API url and API key using Alfred variables.
+This workflow requires you to setup your portal API url and API key using [Alfred variables](https://www.alfredapp.com/help/workflows/advanced/variables/).
 Optionally, you can also define a custom cache lifetime.
-Open the "portal" workflow in Alfred and click on the "[X]" at the top-right of the screen to configure the variables.

 - portalApiUrl
 - portalApiKey